Shades of red: Chocolate cosmos

 Chocolate cosmos, or red cosmos is the color of Cosmos atrosanguineus species.

 The color is described as dark red, deep crimson, deeper burgundy, deep red chocolate, as dark hazelnut and velvety maroon.

-Rosewood
+Cinnabar

+The color cinnabar derives from the mineral of the same name.
+It is a slightly orange shade of red, with variations ranging from bright scarlet to brick red.

+Coral pink

-The color rosewood is named after rosewood.
+The color coral pink is a pinkish color.

-The first recorded use of rosewood as a color name in English was in 1892.
+The first recorded use of coral pink as a color name in English was in 1892.
+Late in 2016, the color sample was renamed Coral Red by Pantone, as the RGB, Hex and HTML color table showed the same color as being reddish, standing against popular belief of pinkish.

-Actual rosewood exhibits a wide range of colors.

-Imperial red

-Imperial red is a representation of the red color of the Imperial Standard of Napoleon I.

-The first recorded use of imperial red as a color name in English was in 1914.

-Note: the RGB values for Pantone red and imperial red are identical.
+Still today, some people call Coral Red as Coral Pink due to this old attribution.

+The complementary color of coral pink is teal.

 Cordovan

 Cordovan is a rich medium dark shade of red.

 The first recorded use of cordovan as a color name in English was in 1925.

-Fire engine red

-Fire engine red is an intense, bright red commonly used on emergency vehicles; mostly on fire engines, other associated fire service vehicles, and ambulances.